JasonRowe/KestrelMock/readme.md

 ## DOCKER usage

-Atm we didn't yet push the image to a public registry.
 If you want you can create your own image, and then add a custom appsetting.json and responses folder

 ```bash